MinimalDevops/MD-Sheet-Editor/README.md

 - **Scalable**: Can handle multiple documents and large datasets
 - **Reliable**: Built-in error handling and validation
 - **Mobile-Ready**: Responsive design works on all devices

+---

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it as you wish.